Criminal Justice Schools in Philadelphia

 Public safety and order is important everywhere, but you may have noticed that it plays an even bigger role in Philadelphia.
 Philadelphia’s booming tourist industry requires criminal justice professionals to keep the streets safe for tourists and residents alike.
 Have you ever wanted to serve your city and its residents?
 If so, criminal justice may be the field for you.

-As you begin your search for the right school, don’t worry about limiting yourself to those I the immediate area.
+As you begin your search for the right school, don’t worry about limiting yourself to those in the immediate area.
 The Southeastern Pennsylvania Transportation Authority (SEPTA) makes it easy for you to get to class, work, and anywhere else you need to go in Philadelphia.
-This makes school really convenient—instead of having to choose the school closest to you, you can pick the school that best fits your needs and get there affordably.
+This makes school convenient—instead of having to choose the school closest to you, you can pick the school that best fits your needs and get there affordably.
 College students can get discounted passes and tickets when traveling to and from school.

 Criminal Justice Education in Philadelphia